cce-bigdataintro-1160/CEBD-1160-spring-2019/reminders.md

-1. Name presentation
+1. Reminder on Grading
-2. Homework and Project: References
+1. Homework and Project: References
-3. Computers in Lab
+2. Computers in Lab
-4. Lab availability for students
+3. Lab availability for students
-5. Application and real use cases
+4. Application and real use cases
-6. Feedback on feedback
+5. Correction of homework
+6. PySpark, Hadoop, etc